hwthomas/XwPlot/README.md

 XwPlot
 ======

-A cross-platform plotting package based on NPlot
+A cross-platform plotting package derived from NPlot using the Xwt toolkit